lingui/js-lingui/website/docs/tutorials/react-rsc.md

 ### Rendering translations in server and client components

 Below you can see an example of a React component.
 This component can be rendered **both with RSC and on client**.
-This is great if you're migrating a Lingui-based project from pages router to app router because you can keep the same components working in both worlds.
+This is great if you're migrating a Lingui-based project from pages router to App Router because you can keep the same components working in both worlds.

 In fact, if you swapped the html tags for their more universal alternatives, this component could also be used in React Native.